davidmalawey/openLab/methods.md

 * for safe handling after cuts, I spray a quick clear poly lacquer and [krylon clear coat](https://amzn.to/4mTIrjj) has high hardness and sandability.
 Without a coating, fiberglass can cause your hands to itch.

 **Beam materials and design value:**
+This list describes how these materials are chosen to meet the needs of the lab.
+Consider this like choosing furniture, except we make finer-grain decisions:  "I need a shelf" becomes "I need a 1/2 meter parts hanging structure."
+And since we can relocate and rearrange attachments, the lab evolves, processes update, and new needs appear.

 | material | needs met|
 | ---------- | ----- |
 | unistrut | VERY high strength - a steel backbone for assemblies intended for applying force, which demand rigidity |